-Secondary Practicum Co-ordinator Liaises with lecturing staff and co-ordinators in schools to develop appropriate programmes for all preservice teachers Overviews all school placements Available to discuss any problems or concerns relating to practicum Practicum Office Room H202 foed-practicumteam@auckland.ac.nz First point of reference for all inquiries relating to practicum Negotiates all school placements Prepares, distributes, collects and files all documents and correspondence relating to practicum.
-Curriculum Lecturer Involved in consultation around most suitable form of practicum for preservice teachers and goals for practicum Likely to also have a Professional Supervisor role.
-Professional Supervisor Reports on student performance on practicum EDPRAC 612 Lecturer Provides support and general advice and guidance during practicum.
+Secondary Practicum Leader Liaises with lecturing staff and co-ordinators in schools to develop appropriate programmes for all preservice teachers Overviews all school placements Available to discuss any problems or concerns relating to practicum Practicum Office First point of reference for all inquiries relating to practicum Building 212, Negotiates all school placements Symonds St foed- practicumteam@auckland.ac.nz Prepares, distributes, collects and files all documents and correspondence relating to practicum.
+Curriculum Lecturer Likely to have a Professional Supervisor role.
+Professional Supervisor Reports on student performance on practicum EDPRAC 612 Lecturer Provides support and general advice and guidance before and during practicum.